Ito teaches how to draft and knit to Peiji and Hachi.

 With the yarn, women’s fingers start to knit stitches.

-A knitter stretches out her arms forward with the fabric to see how much she has knitted.
+A knitter stretches her arms forward with the knitted fabric to see how much she has knitted.

-Her family see the situation and the whole situation makes them feel calm and warm.
+Her family see the situation and that makes them feel warm and calm.

 It is because they know to whom she knits.